pcfreak30/skyd/doc/sips/SIP-TBD-payment-routing.md

 ephemeral account the sender must supply a signature from the pubkey for that account.

-Note that these accounts are fully trusted with the host.
 The host can at any point in time go offline and run away with the money you have entrusted with it.
 We protect ourselves by using packetized payments, the amounts of money we entrust with a host are very small.
 Usually not more than the price of a partial download.
 In theory however these accounts could hold as much as the funder is willing to put at stake.

-This becomes very powerful when these accounts can not only be funded, but they can be used to forward payments.
+Seeing as these ephemeral accounts can be used as a payment method, it will become trivial to tell hosts to forward payments to other hosts.
 This forms the basis of payment routing and enables pre-payment of actions in behalf of somebody else.

 I, Alice, could share my private key with Bob.
-I would then prefund money on that account and forward it through the appropriate host.
+I would then prefund money on that account and forward it through to the appropriate host.
 Bob can then contact said host and perform actions on it that require payment, seeing as he is the owner of a pre-funded ephemeral account and can prove this ownership.
 Bob could also just send me a public key to which he holds the private key.

 ## Topology Builder

 The topology builder is capable of piecing together the entire payment network topology.
 It does this by consulting the host database to query all of the hosts which are acting as payment hubs.
 It will then periodically target all of them and fetch their `PaymentDestinationList`.
 By doing so it can build and maintain this graph.